 VEED Online Video Editor Review Conclusion

 I can’t repeat this enough.
-I think the inclusion of audio cleaning and audio transcribing functions, even for the free version, distinguishes VEED from other online video editors.
+I think the availability of audio cleaning and audio transcribing functions, even for the free version, distinguishes VEED from other online video editors.

 Its editing functions and packaged free graphic elements are on the thinner side.
 But if adding text and a dash of visual enhancement are all that you need, the selection should suffice.